 4. Increased Chances of Having an Accident

-According to the CDC, drunk driving or driving under the influence of alcohol (DUI) plays a role in one out of every three vehicular deaths in the US.
-The problem is that even sober drivers are at risk when someone is driving impaired.
-Findings by the US Department of Transportation indicate that drivers with higher BACs are 7 times more likely to be involved in a fatal accident than a sober driver.
-Impairment begins a long time before it is noticeable and a long time before BAC hits the legal limits.
-Depending on a person’s gender, weight, and other factors, just a small amount of alcohol can impair judgment and vision.
-So, even though a person is not “legally” drunk, it doesn’t mean it is safe to drive.
-The only way to protect yourself and others from the consequences of drunk driving is to refrain from driving after consuming any alcohol.
+According to the CDC, drunk driving or driving under the influence (DUI) is a factor in one-third of all vehicle fatalities in the US.
+Even sober drivers are at risk when someone is operating a vehicle while impaired.
+The US Department of Transportation reports that drivers with higher blood alcohol content (BAC) are 7 times more likely to be involved in a fatal accident than a sober driver.
+Impairment sets in long before it becomes noticeable and well before reaching the legal limit for BAC.
+A small amount of alcohol can impair judgment and vision, depending on factors such as gender, weight, and others.
+Therefore, just because a person is not “legally” drunk, it does not mean it is safe for them to drive.
+The only way to protect yourself and others from the dangers of drunk driving is to refrain from driving after consuming any alcohol.

 5. Legal Ramifications of Drinking and Driving